-2.4 RESTRICTED EARTH FAULT TYPES
+2.1 RESTRICTED EARTH FAULT TYPES

 There are two different types of Restricted Earth Fault; Low Impedance REF (also known as Biased REF) and High Impedance REF.
-Each method compensates for the effect of through-fault errors in a different manner.

 With Low Impedance REF, the through-fault current is measured and this is used to alter the sensitivity of the REF element accordingly by applying a bias characteristic.
 So the higher the through fault current, the higher the differential current must be for the device to issue a trip signal, Often a transient bias component is added to improve stability during external faults.